 Traditional tools are typically used to perform the procedure, including a scaler and a curette.
 But there are other instruments available for teeth scaling, such as lasers and ultrasonic devices.

-Your dentist may also recommend a full mouth disinfection.
-A 2012 study concluded that new tools and procedures for teeth scaling and root planing are no more effective than traditional methods.
+Your dentist may also recommend a full mouth disinfection. that new tools and procedures for teeth scaling and root planing are no more effective than traditional methods.

-Teeth scaling and root planing are considered to be the “gold standard” treatment for chronic periodontal disease.
+Teeth scaling and root planing are considered to be the “” treatment for chronic periodontal disease.
 A 2015 review of 72 journal articles on these procedures found that they improved the pocket gap between teeth and gums by .5 millimeters on average.